percona/k8spg-docs/docs/backups-storage.md

+# Configure backup storage

-## Configure backup storage
+Configure backup storage for your [backup repositories](backups.md#backup-repositories) in the

-You can configure backup storage for your repositories in the `backups.pgbackrest.repos` section of the `deploy/cr.yaml` configuration file.
+`backups.pgbackrest.repos` section of the `deploy/cr.yaml` configuration file.

 === "S3-compatible backup storage"

-     Provide some S3-related information, such as proper S3 bucket name, endpoint, etc. to use S3-compatible storage for backups.
-Pass this information to pgBackRest via the following `deploy/cr.yaml` options in the `backups.pgbackrest.repos` subsection:
+     To use S3-compatible storage for backups, you need to have the following S3-related information:

-     * `bucket` specifies the AWS S3 bucket that should be utilized, for example `my-postgresql-backups-example`,
-     * `endpoint` specifies the S3 endpoint that should be utilized, for example `s3.amazonaws.com`,
-     * `region` specifies the AWS S3 region that should be utilized, for example `us-east-1`.
+     * The name of S3 bucket;
+     * The endpoint - the URL to access the bucket
+     * The region - the location of the bucket

-     You also need to supply pgBackRest with the base64-encoded AWS S3 key and AWS S3 key secret stored along with other sensitive information in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+     * S3 credentials such as S3 key and secret to access the storage.
+These are stored in an encoded form in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) along with other sensitive information.

-     1. Put your AWS S3 key and AWS S3 key secret into the base64-encoded pgBackRest configuration with your pgBackRest repository name.
-In case of the `repo1` repository it can be done as follows:
+     **Configuration steps**

+     1. Encode the S3 credentials and the pgBackRest repo name that you will use for backups.
+In this example, we use AWS S3 key and S3 key secret and `repo2`.

         === "in Linux"

              ``` {.bash data-prompt="$" }
              $ cat <<EOF | base64 --wrap=0
              [global]
-             repo1-s3-key=<YOUR_AWS_S3_KEY>
-             repo1-s3-key-secret=<YOUR_AWS_S3_KEY_SECRET>
+             repo2-s3-key=<YOUR_AWS_S3_KEY>
+             repo2-s3-key-secret=<YOUR_AWS_S3_KEY_SECRET>
              EOF
              ```